 At this point, we are all aware of the dangers of cigarette smoking and how beneficial it is to health to quit smoking.
-Despite all the information currently available about the health effects of smoking, about 20 percent of us still light up daily (about 22 percent of men and 17 percent of women), according to the Centers of Disease Control and Prevention (CDC), which says "Cigarette smoking is the leading cause of preventable death in the United States, accounting for more than 440,000 deaths, or one of every five deaths, in the United States each year."
+Despite all the information currently available about the health effects of smoking, about 15 percent of us still light up daily, according to the Centers of Disease Control and Prevention (CDC), which says "Cigarette smoking is the leading cause of preventable death in the United States, accounting for more than 480,000 deaths, or one of every five deaths, in the United States each year."
 Why are so many people still smoking?
 Because it's a real challenge to quit.
 But it is possible, and knowledge is power.

 A new year, a fresh month, or even the beginning of a week (Mondays are a great time to quit) are all popular times to quit smoking.
-On average, smokers try to quit eight times before they succeed, but the good news is that the hardest of the nicotine withdrawal symptoms peak two to three days after you quit; if you can last for a full week, you are 10 times more likely to be able to stay off the cigs for good.
+On average, smokers try to quit anywhere from six to 30 times before they succeed, but the good news is that the hardest of the nicotine withdrawal symptoms peak two to three days after you quit; if you can last for a full week, you are 10 times more likely to be able to stay off the cigs for good.

 Natural ways to quit smoking

-There are plenty of quit-smoking aids; from Chantix and other pharmaceuticals to nicotine gums, lozenges and nasal sprays: All of the previous have a statistically significant impact on smoking cessation (those people who use them tend to have higher rates of staying nonsmokers), but there are non-pharmaceutical methods too.
-So whether you want to quit smoking without using drugs, or if you want to supplement your plan to quit with some effective natural methods, the list below could be helpful: Remember, you need as as many tools in your arsenal as you can get.
+There are plenty of quit-smoking aids from Chantix and other pharmaceuticals to nicotine gums, lozenges and nasal sprays.
+All of the previous have a statistically significant impact on smoking cessation (people who use them tend to have higher rates of staying nonsmokers).
+But those come with a risk of side effects, so you may be considering non-pharmaceutical methods, too.
+Whether you want to quit smoking without using drugs, or if you want to supplement your plan with effective natural methods, the list below could be helpful.
+Remember, you need as as many tools in your arsenal as you can get.

-Mindfulness and meditation can be useful as part of a quitting smoking program; not because they reduce the urge to smoke, but because practicing mindfulness can change how you respond to those urges when they come up.
-One way to work mindfulness into a stop smoking routine would be to take time to breathe and clear the mind (try these basic instructions) every time you want to light up.
+Mindfulness and meditation can be useful as part of a quitting-smoking program — not because they reduce the urge to smoke, but because practicing mindfulness can change how you respond to those urges when they come up.
+One way to work mindfulness into a stop-smoking routine would be to take time to breathe and clear the mind every time you want to light up.
 Instead of fighting the urge, be with it, examine it, question it, then let your mind get empty.
 It's also a really nice way to take a break without going outside to puff.
-You can even try it in combination with the exercise idea; a walking meditation can be a powerful tool.
+You can even try it in combination with the exercise idea — a walking meditation can be a powerful tool.

-Herbal assistance, like St. John's Wort (check with your doctor before you take this one as it interacts with a number of medications) or lobelia to help relax you through the possibly tense time when you first quit can be helpful.
+Herbal assistance, like St. John's Wort (check with your doctor before you take this as it interacts with a number of medications) or lobelia, can help relax you through the possibly tense time when you first quit.
 Lobelia has the added bonus of making cigarettes taste bad for some people.
 See more about herbal treatments here.

-Acupuncture has similar rates of effectiveness as nicotine replacements; it helps significantly in the beginning stages of quitting smoking, but after a year, like nicotine patches and pills, it has no better effect than a placebo.
-For some people, it is really effective to help one get through the first weeks without cigarettes, and that might be all you need.
+Acupuncture has similar rates of effectiveness as nicotine replacements.
+It helps significantly in the beginning stages of quitting smoking, but after a year, like nicotine patches and pills, it has no better effect than a placebo.
+Some people find it effective through the first weeks without cigarettes, and that might be all you need.

 Go on vacation or otherwise change up your schedule and habits.
 If you are out of your typical surroundings and in a new space, it might be easier to get through those challenging first few days.
 Planning a busy few days in a foreign country can be just the thing to distract you from smoking at first, though you will still have to deal with some of the later discomfort.

-There has been a lot of talk about e-cigarettes recently and they have been touted by some as a smoking cessation aid, but they are so new that it's hard to tell exactly what their health impact is (though there have been a few negative reports already and we know that e-cigarettes definitely affect lung function).
-How effective they are at helping people quit regular cigarettes — the FDA doesn't approve them for this use yet — is mostly unknown, though an early study says that they're about as effective as nicotine patches.
+There has been a lot of talk about e-cigarettes recently.
+How effective they are at helping people quit regular cigarettes — the FDA doesn't approve them for this use yet — is mostly unknown, though a 2016 study says they may reduce the number of unsuccessful attempts to quit.